-Forklift Licence Types in NSW: Which Ones You Actually Need
+Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Deep Dive

-Forklift Licence Types in NSW: Which Ones You Actually Need
+Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Quick Answer

 You show up to a warehouse in Wetherill Park on Monday.
-The site supervisor checks your licence class.
+The supervisor checks your card.

 "You've got LO.
 We need LF.
 You can't operate that machine."

-You drove 45 minutes to get here.
+You drove 45 minutes.
 You turned down another shift.
-And you are going home without working — because nobody told you there are different forklift licence classes in NSW.
+And you're going home — because nobody told you the classes are different.

 Table of Contents